victorbrodsky/order-lab/README.md

 > Tested on Windows 10 and Windows 7

 1. Choose a folder on the server that will be used for installation of ORDER.
-This folder will be referred to as "C:\ORDER_LOCATION\" in these instructions, which you will need to replace with the actual file path of the location you select.
+This folder will be referred to as "C:\ORDER_LOCATION\" in these instructions, and you will need to replace its name with the actual file path of the location you select.
 Several files will need to be downloaded and installed.

-	a) Download the [installer for GIT version control](https://git-scm.com/download/win/) appropriate for your version of Windows.
+	a) Download the [installer for git version control](https://git-scm.com/download/win/) appropriate for your version of Windows.
 Run the installer with the standard installation options.
 (Tested with version 2.12.0.)

 	b) Install all of the Microsoft Visual C++ Redistributable Packages relevant to your Windows version.